 Excellence in Teaching Fellowships

+Four fellows will be awarded one week at MISA to work on a writing project of their choice.
 MISA is one of the nation’s premier art and craft schools and is located on a uniquely restored Wisconsin dairy farm on Lake Superior’s Madeline Island, one of the Apostle Islands.
 The beauty of the natural environment, with its quaint village atmosphere, provides the perfect setting for writers to work on their craft.

 Fellowships include space to write in single-occupancy lodging, on-site meals, and $25 per diem for off-site dinners.
 Anyone who has taught from Summer 2023 to Winter/Spring 2024 is eligible.
 All recipients will be awarded a week-long residency during either the week of June 29 through July 6, or August 31 through September 7, 2024.
 Recipients will be able to choose either week according to whichever works best for their schedule.
 There is some flexibility in term of arrival and departure dates, but all residencies must take place within the approximate time frames listed below: